Vertexvis/vertex-web-sdk/README.md

 ## Structure

 - `./packages`: The packages to be made available on NPM.
-This directory contains subdirectories that represent different categories of packages:
+This directory contains subdirectories that represent different individual packages and fall under two different categories:
-  - `./libs`: The libs directory contains libraries that are intended to be reusable across other applications and/or libraries.
-These are normally published to our private NPM repository.
+  - `libraries`: These are packages that are intended to be reusable across other applications and/or libraries.
+These are typically intended to be used internally.
-  - `./sdks`: The sdks directory contains NPM packages for Vertex's public facing SDKs.
+  - `sdks`: Vertex's public facing SDKs.

 - `./scripts`: The scripts directory contains Bash scripts for managing the project.